programecompedro/nlw-heat-mobile-react-native/README.md

 ##### Attention!!!
 You need navegate to /app to run expo command!
 expo start

-### You need to download Microsoft Visual Studio Emulator for Android:
+### You Can download Microsoft Visual Studio Emulator for Android in
     Link: https://visualstudio.microsoft.com/pt-br/vs/msft-android-emulator/
+    or
+    use app: expo in play store to scan qrcode and view your application
+    observation: Cellphone need to connected in same network that you code your app

+### Start organize our project

+    1. create DIR app/src/screens/home
+    2. create 2 archives { index.tsx & styles.ts} in same above rep

+## Documentation

+    View from react native is like a "<div>" in web;
+    Text to render text in your app